qcrisw/deidentification/README.md

 # `input.jsonl` format

-Each discharge summary should follow the following format in `input.jsonl`
+Each discharge summary should follow the following format in `dataset/input.jsonl`

 ```
 {